Pumkko/learn-rustt-hecto/readme.md

 I think the problem has to do with why and when to use `mpsc`.
 Even though i clearly have a producer and a consumer, the consumer can perfectly do its job without the producer (the snake would go straight until it hits a wall).
 I feel like `mpsc` was built for a different use case.
 Like a worker waiting for a job.
 I feel like `try_recv` can be used instead of `recv` when we don't want to block the thread but in a situation where having an empty channel is the exception rather than the norm.
 In my case `try_recv` will hit the Empty branch 90% of the time.
-I'll keep the mpsc in a different
+I'll keep the mpsc in a different branch